kowainik/org/style-guide.md

     deriving (Eq, Ord, Enum, Bounded, Show, Read)
 ```

-+ **Indentation of a line should not depend on the length of any identifier in preceding lines.**
++ **The indentation of a line should not depend on the length of any identifier in preceding lines.**

-Try to follow the above rule inside function definition but without fanatism:
+Try to follow the above rule inside function definitions but without fanatism:

 ```haskell
 -- + Good